Differentiable Scaffolding Tree for Molecular Optimization: Experiment

 \subsection{Interpretability Analysis}

 To obtain more insights from the local gradient, We visualize two modification steps in Figure~\ref{fig:interpret}.
 The node weights and their gradient values interpret the property at the substructure level.
-A positive gradient on expanding node means a positive contribution to the objective value increment, while a negative gradient represents negative one (at least locally).
-This is similar to most attribution-based interpretable machine learning methods, e.g., saliency map~\cite{simonyan2013deep}.
+This is similar to most attribution-based interpretable ML methods, e.g., saliency map~\cite{simonyan2013deep}.